 Written by Anke Zimmermann, BSc, FCAH

 Chelsea was almost four years old when I first met her.
-She had curly brown hair and hung on tight to a stuffed toy throughout our visit.
-The mother had come for a consultation because Chelsea refused to speak to anyone but her.
+She had curly brown hair and hung on tight to a stuffed toy animal throughout our visit.
+The mother had brought her for a consultation because Chelsea refused to speak to anyone but her.

 She attended a Montessori pre-school and would not speak to any of the other children or interact with them at all, even though she had been there for six months.
 She did not speak to the teachers either, who were quite concerned about the child.
 Chelsea did not even speak to her father

 At this point she had been diagnosed with selective mutism.
 She did not say a word during the hour-long consultation.
 I asked all the usual questions, thought about it a bit and prescribed a remedy which - did nothing.
 I gave another one - nothing again.
 I felt that I did not have enough information and asked the mother to come back and tell me everything about the family history, especially about any people in the family who were somehow similar to Chelsea.

 A Good Clue